Abductive forgetting: Introduction

-A doctor is searching for the diagnosis of a patient.
+A doctor is diagnosing a patient.
 The currently available test results only tell that D is the case.
-Since A causes D and E, a test for E is prescribed, but not yet done.
-Forgetting about E does not rule out A as an explanation of D. ``A explains D'' remains.
+Since A explains D and E, a test for E is prescribed, but not yet done.
+Temporarily neglecting E does not rule out A as an explanation. ``A explains D'' remains.